Financial planning tools and services to put you on the path to the future you want

-Annuities can be a great way to receive steady income in retirement, but because they are complex financial products, it’s best to do some research before purchasing one, financial planners advise.
+Annuities can be a great way to receive a steady income in retirement, but because they are complex financial products, it’s best to do some research before purchasing one.
+Here are five annuity mistakes to avoid.

 If you decide to purchase an annuity, make sure you invest the right amount of money.